dflib/dflib/README.md

 ## Difference with Pandas

-* YADF is implemented in Java.
+* DFLib is implemented in Java.

-* YADF is nowhere near the amount of features that pandas has.
+* DFLib has nowhere near the amount of features that pandas has.
 The goal is to add any currently missing functionality as it is requested by the users.

-* YADF DataFrames are immutable.
+* DFLib DataFrames are immutable.
 So each transformation creates a new copy (of course cloning the internal data matrix is avoided whenever possible).

-* There is no "row index" (yet?) in YADF.
+* There is no "row index" (yet?) in DFLib.
 Only the "column index".

-* While there's a big conceptual overlap, YADF makes no attempt to follow Pandas API naming.
-So e.g. YADF `join` is closer to pandas `merge`, not `join` (YADF `join` is also closer to SQL `join`).
+* While there's a big conceptual overlap, DFLib makes no attempt to follow Pandas API naming.
+So e.g. YADF `join` is closer to pandas `merge`, not `join` (DFLib `join` is also closer to SQL `join`).